Nested async/await in Rust: Desugaring and assembly

 Role of the async runtime and infinite async loops

-This is a sequence diagram that shows an example of interaction between three participants: an executor, a patrol closure, and a goto closure.
+This sequence diagram shows an example of interaction between three participants: an executor, a patrol closure, and a goto closure.
 The executor is the async runtime that executes the future.

 In the first loop iteration, the executor sends a poll message to the patrol closure, which moves to the WaitingToReachPosition0 state.
 The patrol closure then sends a poll message to the goto closure, which moves the unit to the first position.
-The goto closure returns a Poll::Pending message to the patrol closure, which in turn returns a Poll::Pending message to the executor.
-The process is repeated until the unit reaches the first position, at which point the goto closure returns a Poll::Ready message to the patrol closure, which then sends a poll message to the goto closure to move the unit to the second position.
-The goto closure returns a Poll::Pending message to the patrol closure, which in turn returns a Poll::Pending message to the executor.
-The process is repeated until the unit reaches the second position, at which point the goto closure returns a Poll::Ready message to the patrol closure, which then goes back to the Start state.
+The goto closure returns a Poll::Pending message to the patrol closure, which returns a Poll::Pending message to the executor.
+The process is repeated until the unit reaches the first position.
+At this point, the goto closure returns a Poll::Ready message to the patrol closure, which then sends a poll message to the goto closure to move the unit to the second position.
+The goto closure returns a Poll::Pending message to the patrol closure, which returns a Poll::Pending message to the executor.
+The process is repeated until the unit reaches the second position, at this point, the goto closure returns a Poll::Ready message to the patrol closure, which then goes back to the Start state.

 In the second loop iteration, the patrol closure sends a poll message to the goto closure to move the unit to the first position, and the sequence repeats.
 This implements the infinite loop behavior of the patrol function.
 The point to note here is that the executor does not need to know anything about the infinite loop behavior of the patrol function.
-The executor simply sends a poll message to the patrol closure, and the patrol closure handles the infinite loop behavior.
+The executor sends a poll message to the patrol closure, which handles the infinite loop behavior.

 Async closure sequence diagram